 considered a transformation of the pre-existing Late Iron Age situation.

-the lectures are rural settlement and the organization of the
+dealt with in the lectures are rural settlement and the organization of

 empire on land holding and land division in the Roman provinces, the

 integration of marginal landscapes into the networks of the Roman